Mapping

 From the Map Editor, you can create new activity records.
 Note: This functionality is not intended to be your entry point for multiple record creations.

 Using the draw tools, you can add new activity records to your portfolio via Map Edit.
-Once delineated, you can add some attribute data such as the Activity name
+Once delineated, you can add some attribute data such as the `Activity name` and `Activity description`.
+Additional attribute data will need to be added within the record.

 Within the Map Editor, you can edit the geometry within each Activity record feature.